Marcos-cat/makros.ua/README.md

 - Field accessors for each field
 - `New` function which pops all fields off the stack and into an array
+- `Default` function which fills certain fields with a predefined value
+  - Default values must directly follow the field name and enclose the value in parentheses. `Age( 35 )` is correct, but `Age (35)` is not
 - `Map` function which converts an instance into a string-accessed `map`
 - `Fields` array which is the name of each field as a string
 - Structs defined with `[]` will not be boxed, and ones defined with `{}` will